Steven Stamkos: Tampa Bay Lightning (2008–2024)

 During the 2012 NHL lockout, Stamkos trained with a handful of other NHL players at Gary Roberts' training academy in Ontario.
 The lockout also gave Stamkos an opportunity to do things in his hometown of Toronto he normally would not get to do during an NHL season.
 That included playing in his father's pick-up hockey league every Thursday night, when he and former Lightning forward Steve Downie would mix it up with a group that varied as much in age (22–65) as ability.
 In January 2013, right when the 2012–13 season began play after a three month delay and was abbreviated to 48 games over the normal 82 game schedule due to the lockout, Stamkos said when reflecting on playing in his father’s pick-up league, "It was a blast, those guys loved it they don't get a chance to play with NHL guys very often."
 He added, "It was a lot of fun and something I'll cherish forever."
 On March 1, 2013, nearly two months after play started for the shortened season, Stamkos was named the NHL's First Star of the Month for February.
 He joined Pittsburgh forward and captain Sidney Crosby and Chicago goaltender Ray Emery, who ranked as the Second and Third Stars, respectively.
-Stamkos had a season-high six-game goal streak and six multi-point outings, and recorded at least one point in 11 of 14 games for February 2013.
-He ended the month of February on an eight-game point streak (seven goals and seven assists for 14 points).
+Stamkos had a season-high six-game goal streak and six multi-point outings, and recorded at least one point in 11 of 14 games for February 2013, with 10 goals and assists for 20 points within the 14 games played through the entire month.
+He ended the month of February on an eight-game point streak between February 14–28 (seven goals and seven assists for 14 points).
 On March 18, Stamkos scored his 200th career goal on Philadelphia Flyers' goaltender Ilya Bryzgalov as he the Lightning would eventually collect a 4–2 victory over the Flyers.
 Stamkos finished the season playing in all 48 games with 29 goals, ranking him second in the NHL behind Alexander Ovechkin's NHL-leading 32.
 He also had 28 assists, which gave him a total of 57 points for the runner-up for the Art Ross Trophy for the second straight season behind teammate and linemate Martin St. Louis.
 Despite the continuation of his individual dominance, the Lightning still continued to struggle heavily as a team as they finished second-to-last in the league.

 Stamkos as captain of the Lightning in March 2014.